-Active voice and passive voice can be riddled with technical jargon, confusing learners of the English language rather unnecessarily.
+Active and passive voice can be riddled with technical jargon, confusing learners of the English language rather unnecessarily.

 A simpler version of learning how active and passive voice works is simply identifying the meaning of the words ‘active’ and ‘passive’.

 Active generally refers to something or someone that is at the forefront of an action, whereby they are almost always performing an activity.
 Think of an athlete and how they are people of very few words.
 Their sentences would normally be short and snappy, such as ‘I ran the marathon’ or ‘I was disappointed with my performance.’

 On the other hand, passive relates to something or someone that is withdrawn from any activity.
 They are the ones sitting and observing while taking no interest in the action.
 Here, imagine a politician.
 They’re going to be more expressive in their statements, taking as much time as possible to elaborate on their subject.
 Suppose a politician says ‘The policy was not approved by me’ or ‘The ballots have been counted’ – does this not sound more elaborative and perhaps even professional?